Corporate SocialResponsibility Strategy

 • Processing of food waste from the community's food production process (fermented fish sauce) is an acid for the rubber production process that reduces the use of harmful chemicals and increases the weight of the rubber even more.
 Consequently, the quality of rubber has been improved and can be sold at a higher price as well.

-Value to the Company
+Value to GPSC

-Value to the Community and Society
+Value to Communities and Society

 • Access to educational opportunities